USA Swimming: YouTube channel

-USA Swimming started a YouTube channel on September 21, 2009 where it publishes a variety of swimming-centric videos covering topics such as races, athlete reactions, and training pointers.
+USA Swimming started a YouTube channel on September 21, 2009, where it publishes a variety of swimming-centric videos covering topics such as races, athlete reactions, and training pointers.
 Occasionally it features athletes providing a glimpse into their daily training and nutrition routines, such as during the COVID-19 pandemic.
 It also produces a series entitled "Off the Blocks", which features various high-profile swimmers and coaches opening up about different aspects of their training and racing.

 Awards

 Golden Goggle Awards

 Each year USA Swimming honors United States swimmers and coaches and their accomplishments for the year through a handful of awards called the Golden Goggle Awards, colloquially known as the Golden Goggles, which span categories such as male or female swimmer of the year, coach of the year, and relay performance of the year.
-USA Swimming commenced holding an annual awards ceremony to give the recipients their awards in November of 2004 in New York City.
-The Golden Goggle Awards have received recognition on the international level, by organizations such as Reuters, FINA, and the International Olympic Committee (via Olympics.com), at the national level, including by NBC Sports and Sports Illustrated, and at the local level in print newspapers such as The Seattle Times and Kitsap Sun.
+USA Swimming commenced holding an annual awards ceremony to give the recipients their awards in November 2004 in New York City.
+The Golden Goggle Awards have received recognition on the international level, by organizations such as Reuters, World Aquatics, and the International Olympic Committee (via Olympics.com), at the national level, including by NBC Sports and Sports Illustrated, and at the local level in print newspapers such as The Seattle Times and Kitsap Sun.